willfindlay/3008-final/questions.md

     - E) None of the above are examples of a type II error
 1. Consider the following scenario:<br>
     `You are measuring how long it takes for sand to empty from the top of various hourglasses.`<br>
-    Which of the following could be considered a dependent and independent variable respectively?
+    Which of the following could be considered a dependent and independent **quantitative variable** respectively?
-    - A)
+    - A) Shape of the hourglass and time it takes for the sand to reach the bottom
-    - B)
+    - B) Time it takes for the sand to reach the bottom and shape of the hourglass
-    - C)
+    - C) Time it takes for the sand to reach the bottom and volume of the hourglass
-    - D)
+    - D) Volume of sand in the hourglass and volume of the hourglass
-    - E)
+    - E) Volume of the hourglass and time it takes for the sand to reach the bottom